jacomago/awesome-epics/README.md

 * [Phoebus](https://github.com/ControlSystemStudio/phoebus) - A framework and set of tools to monitor and operate large scale control systems, such as the ones in the accelerator community.
 * [CS Studio](https://github.com/ControlSystemStudio/cs-studio) - Control System Studio is an Eclipse-based collections of tools to monitor and operate large scale control systems, such as the ones in the accelerator community.

-## Misc
+## Other Lists

-* [Extensions](https://epics.anl.gov/extensions/index.php) - The following list gives access to individual pages for most of the standard EPICS host tools and CA clients.
+* [EPICS Extensions](https://epics.anl.gov/extensions/index.php) - The following list gives access to individual pages for most of the standard EPICS host tools and CA clients.
+* [EPICS SoftSupport](https://epics-controls.org/resources-and-support/modules/soft-support/) - The following table contains an index of EPICS Soft Support modules available for use within IOCs.